ljw1004/vbspec/vb/statements.md

 `On Error GoTo` *LabelName* establishes the label as the most recent exception-handler location.
 This statement cannot be used in a method that contains a lambda or query expression.

-`On Error  ``Next`, establishes the `Resume Next` behavior as the most recent exception-handler location.
+`On Error Resume Next`, establishes the `Resume Next` behavior as the most recent exception-handler location.

 ```antlr
 OnErrorStatement